7 questions to choose the right goods or service lift for you

-If you plan to move heavy or awkward goods on a pallet or trolley you will require a floor level loading lift.
-Here at Stannah we call these ranges our Trolleylift, Levelmaster and Goodsmaster ranges.
-An example is a goods lift used for laundry movement in a hospital or hotel where minimal manual handling is required.
-If your lift is to improve service in a café or restaurant then waist-height serving with a Microlift, or dumb waiter, is a must.
+If you plan to move heavy or awkward goods on a pallet or trolley you will require a floor level loading lift (e.g our Trolleylift, Levelmaster and Goodsmaster ranges).
+An example is a goods lift used for laundry movement in a hospital or hotel.
+If your lift is to improve service in a café or restaurant then waist-height serving with a Microlift, or dumb waiter, is the most suitable option.

-5. How many service lifts will you ideally need?
+5. How many lifts will you ideally need?

-Dumbwaiters used for food and drink service are often installed in pairs, typically one dumbwaiter for service, one dumbwaiter for clearing.
-Alternatively a double decker, two service lifts in one shaft is an option.
-It is worth noting that catering lifts should be finished in stainless steel for cleaning ease and hygiene purposes.
+Dumbwaiters used for food and drink service are often installed in pairs, one for service and one for clearing.
+A double decker, two service lifts in one shaft is an alternative option.
+It is worth noting that often catering lifts are finished in stainless steel for cleaning ease and hygiene purposes.

 6. Do you need an attendant to accompany the goods in the lift ?

 Some larger goods lifts can also accomodate up to 2 attendants.
-If you ideally require this option, either due to accessibility or location, it narrows the goods lift choices.
-You will also need controls within the lift car if an attendant is travelling and may need to factor if a larger lift as your loading space within the lift car will be reduced.
 Goods attendent lifts are a good solution if the stairs are far away from the location of the lift, there is also an increasing trend to use them as bin/bike lifts in housing developments.
-For more considerations when choosing a goods lift and the answers of frequently asked questions have a look at this blog post.

 If you have more questions about dumb waiters or goods lifts then please take a look at our free eBook, Goods lifts: your questions answered.